-These financial statements have been prepared using International Financial Reporting Standards as they apply to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of operations.
+The Company's unaudited March 31, 2016 financial statements have been prepared using International Financial Reporting Standards as they apply to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of operations.
 The Company is in the exploration stage and has not generated revenue from operations.
-The Company showed a net loss of \$873,997 during the first nine months 2015 and as of September 30, 2015 the Company's deficit was \$22,438,168 and a working capital deficiency of \$2,311,937.
-As the Company is in the exploration stage, the recoverability of the costs incurred to date on exploration properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its properties and deferred exploration expenditures.
+The Company showed a net loss of \$11,186,479 during the first quarter 2016 and as of March 31, 2016 the Company's deficit was \$34,226,795 and a working capital deficiency of \$2,264,335.
+As the Company is in the exploration stage, the recoverability of the costs incurred to date on exploration properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its properties and upon future profitable production or proceeds from the disposition of the properties and deferred exploration expenditures.
 These circumstances cause material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.

-During the first nine months 2015, the Company's legal advisors and management contractors further extended payment terms to the Company.
-The Company also prevailed against Teuton to obtain legal title to the highly-prospective Treaty Creek property and received payment in total of approximately \$740,000 for the reimbursement of legal costs from Teuton Resources Corp.
-The favourable decision in the litigation with Teuton by both the trial judge in 2014 and from the BC Court of Appeal on April 27, 2014 which dismissed the appeal should improve the Company's appeal to investors and increase its ability to attract investment in the form of private placements.
-These undertakings, while significant, are not sufficient in and of themselves to enable the Company to fund all aspects of its current operations and, accordingly, management is pursuing other financial alternatives which include raising additional funds through private placements, and the sale of exploration and evaluation assets to fund the Company's exploration and development programs so it can continue as a going concern.
+The Company's legal advisors and management contractors agreed on terms of repayment for the outstanding accounts payable.
+The amounts are considered due on demand and will be paid by the Company when they are able to do so.
+No interest will accrue on the outstanding balance owed to the legal advisors.
+The Company's has also disposed of an interest in both the Electrum property and the Treaty Creek property which will provide significant working capital to enable the Company to continue operations.
+Also, due to the joint venture arrangements associated with the dispositions, the projects will be advanced further in the coming months which should improve the Company's ability to attract further working capital from investors.
+These undertakings, while significant, are not sufficient in and of themselves to enable the Company to fund all aspects of its current operations and, accordingly, management is pursuing other financial alternatives which include raising additional funds through private placements, and the further sale of exploration and evaluation assets to fund the Company's exploration and development programs so it can continue as a going concern.
 There is no assurance that these initiatives will be successful.

-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-102F
+AMERICAN CREEK RESOURCES LTD. MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS

+OF OPERATIONS - FORM 51-102F